PM Modi inaugurates first 'Make in India' Metro coach in Mumbai

 Chandrayaan 2 UPDATE: The best is yet to come, says PM Modi to ISRO scientists

-Mharashtra Congress spokesperson Sachin Sawant on Friday wrote to the Prime Minister's Office alleging tendering scams in the proposed Metro Bhavan here as well as construction of 90,000 houses under the Pradhan Mantri Awas Yojana.
+Maharashtra Congress spokesperson Sachin Sawant on Friday wrote to the Prime Minister's Office alleging tendering scams in the proposed Metro Bhavan here as well as the construction of 90,000 houses under the Pradhan Mantri Awas Yojana.

 The 32-storey Metro Bhavan, which will be the integrated operations and control centre for the proposed 14 metro lines in and around Mumbai, is proposed to be built on a 20,387 sq mt plot with a developable area of 1,14,088 sq mt within Aarey Colony.